What is a Conversion API and why your pixel isn't enough anymore

 That is not enough.

 Most brands do not know their match rate.
-Most brands have never been told to check it.
+Most have never been told to check it.

 Transmission is the first step.
 It is not the job.